-All of the with-project alternatives formulated for this study are considered complete, as the objectives of the plan- managing the risk of coastal storm flooding from inundation to residents, infrastructure, and property are achieved.
+All of the with-project alternatives formulated for this study are considered complete as the objectives of the plan are achieved in that the risk of coastal storm flooding from inundation to residents, infrastructure, and property is managed.
 However, the structure elevation alternative is subject to higher residual flooding risk than the other alternatives.
-Further, each of these alternatives except for the structure elevation alternative is a stand-alone plan and can be implemented independent of any other plan.
+Further, each of these alternatives except for the structure elevation alternatives is a stand-alone plan and can be implemented independent of any other plan.